Kendié

 Kendié or Kenndié (Kènjé) is a village and rural commune in the Cercle of Bandiagara of the Mopti Region of Mali.
 The commune contains 34 villages and had a population of 24,359 in the 2009 census.

 Kendié is a large regional village with a Wednesday weekly market.
 It is located on a high location on a plateau, not far from valleys.

+On 4 February 2026, JNIM militants attacked Dozo militia base, killing five and injuring four.
+On May 12 2026, JNIM militants once again attacked the town and looted most of the shops.